courtneypratt/IDE/README.md

 IDE is a useful tool to allow local development for iGEM wiki users.

+If you are using IDE to help develop your Wiki please accredit the Bristol iGEM Team visibly on your collaboration page.

 ## Setup

 In order to use IDE you will need python3 installed.